chuanzhidong/chuanzhidong.github.io/_pages/about.md

 ## Goals for the Near Future

 * Seeking for a faculty job (assistant professor) in the department of civil engineering of a university.
-* Turn my PhD research into really useful product or tools for the researchers or engineering practioners in the area of civil infrastructure monitoring and condition assessment.
+* Converting my PhD research findings into really useful product or tools for the researchers or engineering practioners in the area of civil infrastructure monitoring and condition assessment.

 ## Lifetime Goals